GnikDroy/0x2048/README.md

 `sudo apt-get install graphviz`

-Then you can create the docs by running `doxygen` inside the root folder.
+You can create the docs by running `doxygen` inside the root folder.

 All the documentation will be created under the `docs` folder.